SampleEnvironment/secop-site/source/howtos/busy-sequence.rst

 --------------------------------------

-A client that has *not* activated asynchronous updates can still implement a correct handshake, just less efficiently: it sends ``change``, waits for ``changed``/``error_change``, and then repeatedly sends ``read mf:status`` until it sees IDLE again.
+A client that has *not* activated asynchronous updates can still implement a correct busy sequence, just less efficiently: it sends ``change``, waits for ``changed``/``error_change``, and then repeatedly sends ``read magnetic_field:status`` until it sees IDLE again.
 This works, but it illustrates exactly why the asynchronous ``update`` mechanism exists: without it, "how is the ramp going?" can only be answered by hammering the connection with ``read`` requests, and the *other* connected clients would have absolutely no way of finding out that anything was happening at all, unless they too kept polling continuously.
-The handshake's design -- broadcast the BUSY/IDLE transition and the changing values via events, and keep the direct reply for "I accepted/rejected your specific request" -- gives both efficiency and the ability for several
+The busy sequence's design -- broadcast the BUSY/IDLE transition and the changing values via events, and keep the direct reply for "I accepted/rejected your specific request" -- gives both efficiency and the ability for several